Rok standing next to a converted truck in snowy Tysovets, Ukraine

 This delicate balance was further complicated by the Orange Revolution in 2004, during which the country openly shifted towards the West.

-The country is internationally known for terrible nuclear disaster in Chernobyl, one of the world’s major grain producers, beautiful women and recently the Ukrainian war with Russia.
+The country is internationally known for terrible nuclear disaster in Chernobyl, its status as one of the world’s major grain producers, famously beautiful women, and more recently, the ongoing war with Russia.

-As a young buy growing up in Slovenia, I was an enthusiastic skier, familiar with all national ski slopes.
+As a young boy growing up in Slovenia, I loved skiing and knew all the country’s ski slopes.
 Ski resorts in Austria, Italy or France were too expensive, thus my parents decided to go skiing to Ukraine, where apparently good skiing conditions were supplemented by inexpensive accommodation and food.
 I was a university student, living my independent life in Ljubljana, but for this opportunity I decided to join my parents.

-A long nigh-bus drive brought us to Ukraine, where loads of snow was covering the areas of lowland.
-Our final destination was Tysovets ski resort – a sport-sanitary complex of winter sports under supervision of the Ministry of Defense of Ukraine.
-A sport center for alpine and nordic skiing had been well recognized in the old times, also serving as a training base for the best national athletes.
+A long nigh-bus drive brought us to Ukraine, where loads of snow were covering the areas of lowland.
+Our final destination was Tysovets ski resort – a sport-wellness complex of winter sports under supervision of the Ministry of Defense of Ukraine.
+This sport center for alpine and nordic skiing had been well recognized in the old times, also serving as a training base for the best national athletes.

 Real winter conditions awaited us with plenty of snow and low temperatures.
-Accommodation was basic and ski slopes were only few.
-I immediately realized that this ski center can’t be compared to Central European superb skiing facilities.
+The accommodation was simple, and there were only a few ski slopes.
+I quickly realized that this ski resort couldn’t be compared to the excellent ski facilities in Central Europe.

 Dilapidated and outdated ski lifts lost their operating license a long time ago: additionally, most of snow groomers remained in the valley due to a lack of spare parts.
 Transport from our hotel to ski lifts was carried out in old, indestructible Russian trucks converted to transport passengers in the most demanding winter conditions without any comfort.

-All services were negotiated with operators, whose flexibility and goodwill depended on payment in local currency or the size of vodka bottles.
+All services were negotiated directly with local operators, whose flexibility and goodwill often depended on being paid in local currency, or on the size of the vodka bottles offered.

 Empty supermarkets in Lviv

-Part of our ski package tour was also a day trip to Lviv, the largest city in western Ukraine.
-As the city that is on UNESCO World’s Heritage List, it is full of interesting places to visit, but we just walked around the narrow streets in a cold winter day.
+Part of our ski package excursion was also a day trip to Lviv, the largest city in western Ukraine.
+As a city listed on UNESCO’s World Heritage List, it is full of attractions, landmarks, and places to visit, but we simply wandered through its narrow streets on a cold winter day.

-Lviv had the good fortune of escaping major destruction in the Second World War, and its position on the trade roads between the Black Sea and Central Europe furnished with more beautiful architecture than it is a standard for this size of the city.
+Lviv had the good fortune of escaping major destruction in the Second World War, and its position on the trade roads between the Black Sea and Central Europe furnished with more beautiful architecture than it is normal for a city of this size.

 The most disappointing aspect was browsing through grocery stores, as the shelves were predominantly bare and devoid of essential items.
 There was practically nothing that we could buy, since only locals with special permits were able to purchase the basic goods.